DiamondLightSource/cothread/docs/user/cothread.rst

     The :class:`ThreadedEventQueue` behaves like an :class:`EventQueue`, but is designed to be used to communicate between a Python thread outside of the cothread library and a cothread.
 Communication can occur in either
-    direction: an outside thread can call :meth:`Signal` on a threaded event queue while a cothread calls :meth:`Wait`, or vice versa.
+    direction: an outside thread can call :meth:`~Event.Signal` on a threaded event queue while a cothread calls :meth:`~Event.Wait`, or vice versa.
 Note however that for communicating from Python threads to cothread it is more efficient to use :func:`Callback`.

-    If a thread calls :meth:`Wait` it will block until a cothread (or another thread) calls :meth:`Signal`.
-If this is undesirable then the field :attr:`.wait_descriptor` can be waited on using the standard :func:`select` or :func:`poll` functions.
+    If a thread calls :meth:`~Event.Wait` it will block until a cothread (or another thread) calls :meth:`~Event.Signal`.
+If this is undesirable then the field ``.wait_descriptor`` can be waited on using the standard :func:`select` or :func:`poll` functions.
 Note that this file handle must *only* be used for waiting, and must not be read from!